-(2) These percentage changes are not due to inflation, population growth, increase in student or HSS client head counts, etc. They are the changes in the Nevada tax- and fee-payers' burdens in addition to increases in those burdens to cover inflation, population, etc. These percentages are computed based on personal income; if they were computed based on GSP, the increase in burden would be greater because GSP grew slower over the 200617 decade than personal income (21% versus 34%).
+(2) These percentage changes are not due to inflation, population growth, increase in student or HSS client head counts, etc. They are changes in the Nevada tax- and free-payers' burdens in addition to increases in those burdens to cover inflation, population, etc. These percentages are computed based on personal income; if they were computed based on GSP, the increase in burden would be greater because GSP grew slower over the 2006-18 decade than personal income (33% versus 46%).

-(3) Modified business taxes were increased significantly in 2010 and new motor vehicle and short-term-vehicle rental and transient-lodging taxes were alsc added in that year.
+(3) Modified business taxes were increased significantly in 2010 and new motor vehicle and short-term vehicle rental and transient-lodging taxes were also added in that year.
 These changes affect growth and burden rates.